bjorni14/tsamnotes/README.md

 # Mock Exam 2015

+## Part 1: Layer Model
-## What are the five layers in the Internet protocol stack?
+### What are the five layers in the Internet protocol stack?
 What are the principal responsibilities of each of these layers?
 * Application Layer
     * RESPONSIBILITY
 * Transport Layer